smitelli/scottsmitelli.com/templates/resume.md

 ### Shutterstock -- Remote

-_Senior Cloud Engineer, November 2020 to Present_
+_DevOps Engineer III, November 2020 to Present_

+Migrated the Amper Music infrastructure into Shutterstock's network after Amper was acquired, including relocating live resources between AWS regions, converting legacy CloudFormation templates into Terraform, moving source control, and recreating CI/CD workflows to match Shutterstock conventions.
+Facilitated the integration of Amper API endpoints into Shutterstock products and contributed to the user-facing API documentation.
+Supported the Data Engineering team by maintaining services and data stores used by AI/ML model training processes.

+* _Languages/Frameworks:_ Terraform, Python, Bash, Ansible, SQL, Kafka Connect
+* _Technologies:_ AWS (EC2, S3, CloudWatch, EFS, DynamoDB), Linux (Debian), nginx, Prometheus, Grafana, Milvus, MySQL, Redis, Metaflow, Databricks, Atlantis, Packer, Jenkins, Git

 ### Amper Music -- New York, NY / Remote

 _Web Systems Architect, May 2015 to November 2020_

-As the first full-time employee, built out all of the infrastructure and web-facing software to launch an AI music generation platform which has since created millions of minutes of music.
+As the first full-time employee, built out all of the infrastructure and web-facing software to launch an AI music generation platform which has since created tens of millions of minutes of music.
 Designed and implemented API servers for both internal and external use, managed all aspects of DevOps on AWS, and designed the overall architecture of the company's web applications and services.
 Responsible for the deployment, reliability, and performance of over a dozen discrete services and a musical instrument library of almost one terabyte.

 * _Languages/Frameworks:_ Python, Flask, Salt, AWS CloudFormation, Bash
 * _Technologies:_ AWS (EC2, S3, CloudFront, RDS, ElastiCache), Linux (Debian), nginx, uWSGI, MySQL, Redis, RabbitMQ, cloud-init, Packer, Vagrant, Hugo, Jenkins, Git, FFmpeg, JSON:API, Jira, Cloudflare, G Suite